blockapps/strato-cli/README.md

-## strato-cli
+## STRATO CLI Tool
-CLI tool for easily deploying app bundles to the STRATO blockchain
+Used to easily deploy app bundles to the STRATO blockchain

 #### Follow these instructions to setup and begin developing applications on the STRATO Blockchain